 "No Credit Party will, nor will it permit any of its Subsidiaries to, file or consent to the filing of any consolidated income Tax return with any Person (other than Parent, Holdings or any of its Subsidiaries).
-Holdings and Borrower will not take any affirmative action or consent to any action that (i) would cause Borrower to be treated as anything other than an entity that is disregarded as an entity separate from its owner for U.S. Federal income Tax purposes (including, in each case, the filing of an Internal Revenue Service Form 8832 electing to be classified as an association taxable as a corporation) or (ii) would cause a Subsidiary (other than any Subsidiary that is a corporation or an association taxable as a corporation for U.S. Federal income Tax purposes if such change to a Subsidiary, when taken together will all such changes under this clause (ii), could reasonably be expected to have a Material Adverse Effect."
+Holdings and Borrower will not take any affirmative action or consent to any action that (i) would cause Borrower to be treated as anything other than an entity that is disregarded as an entity separate from its owner for U.S. Federal income Tax purposes (including, in each case, the filing of an Internal Revenue Service Form 8832 electing to be classified as an association taxable as a corporation) or (ii) would cause a Subsidiary (other than any Subsidiary that is a corporation or an association taxable as a corporation for U.S. Federal income Tax purposes as of the Closing Date) to become a corporation or an association taxable as a corporation for U.S. Federal income Tax purposes if such change to a Subsidiary, when taken together will all such changes under this clause (ii), could reasonably be expected to have a Material Adverse Effect."